 Even though there are many places in the world where you can take a short flight just to see the view, Istria might just be THE place to do it.
 Seeing the beautiful little islands of the Adriatic Sea from above made me feel like I was in a live Discovery Channel scene.
 I still dream about it!

 But here comes the coolest part:

 I spoke some Russian with the pilot and he let me drive the plane a bit!

-Mom, I drove a viper plane!
+Mom, I drove a ViperJet!

-Vrsar aeropark offers panoramic flights, tandem jumps.
-Panoramic flights are from April to October on.
-The Price depends on the duration of the flight, it is from 150 to 300 kunas.
-300 Kunas is approximately 45 USD, so don’t miss your chance!
+Aeropark Vrsar offers panoramic flights and tandem jumps.
+Panoramic flights are available from April to October.
+The price depends on the duration of the flight and it can be from 120 to 320 kunas per person and 600 to 1600 kunas per flight.
+100 Kunas is approximately 13.5€, so don’t miss your chance!

 More details here – Panoramic flight Vrsar

 - Take an interactive “Casanova Tour” while in the city in order to find out more about the history of the place.
 You can book it at the Info Center (Vrsar Tourism Board) in the city.

 Motovun is another one of those gorgeous, well-preserved Istria towns, located on the very top of a mountain, at the end of a stairway made of 1,052 steps!
 If you have ever been to Tuscany, you will find the landscape to be similar.